oer4sdi/OER-SDI4WindFarmPlanning/CheckYourKnowledge/questions&tasks.md

 For example, GDI-DE actively harvests metadata from all metadata catalogs of the German states.
 INSPIRE harvests metadata from the national geoportals of the member states.
 All participating metadata catalogs are federated catalogs.

 **1.4 What are the advantages of a web feature service over a simple file download?**
+With file download, a preconfigured amount of data is offered for download as a single file or file archive.
+In this case, you usually download a lot of data that you don't need at all.
+A feature service allows direct selective access to data objects in a database.
+You can specify not only which data should be delivered, but also in which spatial reference system and in which format the data should be delivered.
+Feature services can be used to provide many views of one and the same dataset.
+With transactional feature services, data can also be written to the dataset.